Respondent Web Site Methodology

 Meal Gap Review

 Respondents are asked for details about the foods and drinks they recorded during the Quick List, including form (e.g., raw), preparation methods (e.g., grilled or roasted), the amount eaten, and any additions (e.g., sugar, coffee cream, salad dressing).
+In the 2014 versions, an option is available to query Respondents about the source (grocery store, farmer's market, etc.) of where reported foods and drinks were obtained.

 Following the Detail Pass, a pop-up window appears with questions probing about the consumption of commonly forgotten foods and drinks (e.g., snack foods, fruits, vegetables, cheese, water, coffee, tea).
 Respondents must check either "Yes" or "No" for each food or drink probed.
 For any "Yes" response, the respondent will be returned to the Quick List to add the forgotten item(s).